FelixNg-UMD/Data-Science/README.md

 This repository contains three projects completed in Python using Google Colab.
-Each project explores a different dataset and applies various data science techniques, including data cleaning, hypothesis testing, and machine learning model development.
+Each project explores a different dataset and applies various data science techniques, including data cleaning, hypothesis testing, and machine learning model development & evaluation.

 **PROJECT2**